The invention of the flush toilet (at least in England)

-But then things fell apart after the Roman Empire fell apart.
+But then things fell apart as the Roman Empire crumbled.
 Flushing toilets on a modern design were finally re-invented in England a little before 1600, wrapped up in some royal court intrigue.
 Read on for the details!

 Toilets are not new

 Toilets have been around at least since 3,500 BC.
 For example, see the Stone Age toilets of Skara Brae in Orkney, off the northern coast of Scotland.
 There was a drainage system to remove waste, although there are no clear signs of active water flushing.

 Waste plumbing and water flushing are not new